marcygon/TechWave-Backend/README.md

 ```
 git clone https://github.com/marcygon/TechWave-Backend.git
 ```
-Finally, you need to run the following command to compile and run the project:
+Open the project in IntelliJ IDEA and wait for it to finish loading.
+Once it's done, you need to run the following command to compile and run the project:
 ```
 gradle bootRun
 ```
+Once it has finished, to access it, you have to go to Google Chrome and in the top bar, go to [(http://localhost:8080/events)].
+You can also access the H2 console by entering [(http://localhost:8080/h2-console)].

 I recommend running it together with the Front-End.
 Here is the [link to the repository](https://github.com/marcygon/TechWave) with the different instructions on how to run it.